If you are accessing to PostgreSQL database using programming language, sometimes, you may get exception such as fatal sorry too many clients already

 FATAL: could not create shared memory segment: Invalid argument

-In this case you need to increase the maximum size of a chunk of shared memory Linux kernel allows to allocate at once (known as SHMMAX parameter)
+In this case you need to increase the maximum size of a chunk of shared memory Linux kernel allows to allocate at once (known as SHMMAX parameter

-To do this, need to edit,
+).
+To do that, we need to edit,

 $ sudo vim /etc/sysctl.conf